phquang98/working_environment/README.md

 ## Note

 If your README.md file got editted by Prettier, paste this line above the part you dont want Prettier: `<!-- prettier-ignore -->`

-This repo is aimed towards users on Windows 10 machine, using VSCode as an IDE and majoring in Web Development.
-To check for rules, go to these websites:

-- ESLint: <>

-node-sass use to compile css to scss, cause no one write pure css anymore

-each time write scss, run `npm run sass`

-all css are written in main only -> 5 pages share codes inside there body ele will have main tag with 5 rule set for each 5 pages, seperated by comments